WinterBlox/Game-Off-2021/README.md

 Choose Allow an app or feature through Windows Firewall.
 Click on the program from the list to select it or click on Add Another App to find it.

+Q: I want to make a contribution to the development, how do I do that?

+A: If you create a mod or a sprite, music, whatever it is, you can post it in the Discussions tab on the GitHub Repository.